studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 But this concept is how MakerDAO has been using ETH collateral to mint DAI (a stablecoin pegged to the USD) since 2018.
 Conceptually, staking ETH and minting DAI is not all that different from staking something else and minting a TSLA token.

-These **synthetic tokens** can be traded as if they were worth the "real thing" without anyone in the system actually buying or selling a share of TSLA on Nasdaq.
-This works as long as there's a system to ensure collateralization, ascertain the price of the underlying asset, and resolve disputes.
+These **synthetic tokens** can be traded as if they were worth the "real thing" without anyone in the system needing to buy or sell a share of TSLA on Nasdaq.
+This works as long as the system can ensure collateralization, ascertain the price of the underlying asset, and resolve disputes.

 # Two requirements

-In order to create a synthetic token on UMA, there are two things that need to be approved by UMA token holders:
+In order to create a synthetic token on UMA, two components need to be approved by UMA token holders:

 1. The collateral currency, and;
 2. A price identifier.

 The collateral currency is the denomination of the backing collateral, which in our case is DAI.
-The approved collateral tokens are tracked by the `collateralTokenWhitelist` of the `ExpiringMultiPartyCreator` smart contract.
+Approved collateral tokens are tracked by the `collateralTokenWhitelist` of the `ExpiringMultiPartyCreator` smart contract.

 The price identifier is an ID that refers to the source of the underlying asset's price.
-In our case, this is the string `TSLA`, in reference to how much one share of TSLA is worth.
-The `IdentifierWhitelist` smart contract keeps track of the approved identifiers.
+In our case, this is the string `TSLA`, in reference to the dollar value of one share of TSLA.
+The `IdentifierWhitelist` smart contract keeps track of approved identifiers.

 Thankfully, in our case, both of these have already been approved.
 However, if you need to seek approval for either of these, then you will need to learn about the UMIP process.